See also; Kriega Overlander S – OS-32

 As I was heading straight for the dirt, I used some chunky Rova Flex cable ties (left) to stop them swinging around, using the handy loops sewn to the bags’ inner bottom corners.
 I admit this was all a bit of a bodge, but riding appropriately and in an underloaded state, they worked fine.
 I mounted them as far forward as possible to reduce inertia loads and pressure on the side panels, and only once I dropped down into baking Phoenix, AZ did the pipe-side side panel go soft on me and wilt towards the silencer (left).

-Inside, the Saddlebags use Kriega’s signature white TPU-coated liners velcro’d to the shell – white means easy to see inside – copy that.
+Inside, the Saddlebags use Kriega’s signature white TPU-coated liners velcro’d to the shell which means it’s easy to see inside.
 The proofing on similar looking liners didn’t last on an R30 backpack I used a while back, but on this trip it was only dust that needed to be kept out.
 Mostly motelling, at night I just unFlexed the bags from the frame and carried the lashed-together bags indoors.

 A big hypalon flap closes over the Cordura body roll-and-clip opening and connects a flat hook to a loop strap from below.
 You then tension down with a shorter alloy buckle on the edge of the flap.
 You need to stoop-and-grope a bit to catch the back strap to join with the flat hook.
 I’d have preferred the higher adjustment buckle to also be the connection, or a loop to keep the under-strap in place, but perhaps there are sound reasons for doing it this way.